Hydrodynamic theory of wetting by active particles: Introduction

+{In equilibrium systems, adsorption (a microscopically thin film of fluid near a surface) is carefully distinguished from genuine wetting transitions \cite{Binder1988, DeGennes1985, Sullivan1986, Dietrich1988, Schick1990}.
+In particular, equilibrium critical wetting is a continuous surface phase transition on varying a surface attraction parameter at two-phase coexistence, at which the adsorbed film thickness diverges \cite{Lipowsky1982}.
+A complete wetting transition involves the divergence of the wetting film approaching bulk coexistence on the wet side of the wetting transition.
+Simulations have suggested that in systems undergoing MIPS, accumulation/adsorption of active particles \cite{Sepulveda2017, Sepulveda2018, Das2018, Elgeti2013} can develop into macroscopic wetting \cite{Turci2024, Zhao2026}, with transitions analogous to equilibrium complete wetting \cite{Neta2021} and critical wetting \cite{Turci2021, Das2020, PerezBastias2025, Das2025}. }

-Despite its outsized role in active systems, and biological relevance, the physics of active wetting remains poorly understood -- complex interfacial phenomena and non-local effects mean that even basic results of equilibrium wetting theory are not necessarily applicable to the active case~ \cite{TailleurWettingCurrents, bialke2015negative, turci2023partialcompletewettingdroplets, adkins2022dynamics, Granek2024, Solon_2015}.
-In particular, the phenomenology of active matter cannot be rationalised in terms of a single effective surface tension~\cite{bialke2015negative,Cates2025_APS}.
-An intrinsically nonequilibrium framework is therefore required to understand, and harness, these boundary-driven phenomena.
+Despite its significant role in active systems, and biological relevance, the physics of active wetting remains poorly understood -- complex interfacial phenomena and non-local effects mean that even basic results of equilibrium wetting theory are not necessarily applicable to the active case~\cite{Zakine2020, Zhao2026, Bialke2015, Turci2024, Adkins2022, Granek2024}.
+In particular, the phenomenology of an active interface cannot be rationalised in terms of a single effective surface tension~\cite{Bialke2015, Cates2025}. {These confounding effects also make it difficult to distinguish between the distinct phenomena of adsorption and critical/complete wetting -- these distinctions have not always been maintained in the active wetting literature \cite{Thiele2026, Granek2024, Bechinger2016}.} An intrinsically nonequilibrium framework is therefore required to understand these nonequilibrium surface phenomena.

-In this work, we study active wetting via a new approach, by analysing a lattice model of self-propelled particles, whose large-scale (hydrodynamic) behaviour can be derived exactly~\cite{Kourbane-Houssene2018, Mason2023, Erignoux2024}, and is governed by deterministic equations.
+In this work, we study active wetting via a new approach, by analysing a lattice model of self-propelled particles, whose large-scale (hydrodynamic) behaviour can be derived exactly~\cite{KourbaneHoussene2018, Mason2023a, Erignoux2024}, and is governed by deterministic equations.
 A consequence of the hydrodynamic limit as taken here is that the large-scale behaviour of our model is not affected by fluctuation corrections (in the sense of the renormalisation group).
 This leads to critical behaviour of mean-field type.
-Nevertheless, we explain below that our results provide generic insights for active wetting.
+Nevertheless, our results provide generic insights for active wetting.